horsepowerjs/framework/server/README.md

-# Horse Power Server
+# Horsepower Server

 ## Installation

-To install the server use the [Horse Power CLI Tool](https://www.npmjs.com/package/@horsepower/cli).
+To install the server use the [Horsepower CLI Tool](https://www.npmjs.com/package/@horsepower/cli).
 It can be installed and executed as follows:

 ```sh
 # Install the command line tool